korobochkin/bbpress-permalinks-with-id/plugin/readme.txt

 P. S. I'm currently working on automatically flushing rules on activation and deactivation.

+== Screenshots ==

+1. Forum URL.
+The plugin adopts to your permalinks settings (you can change it on default bbPress settings page).
+2. Topic edit URL.
+With this plugin all pages and links correctly opens.

 == Frequently Asked Questions ==

 = That this plugin do? =